VaridhiRathore/Robot_Speaker/README.md

-This is a Robot Speaker developed using python
+This is a Robot Speaker developed using python.
-This speaker speaks whatever we want it to speak
+This speaker speaks whatever we want it to speak.